 There are two ways to set the deadline:

 - Exact time.
 Specify the number of days, hours or minutes that the executor has to complete the task.
-The business calendar can be taken into account;
+The calculations can be based on the business calendar.

 If the approval task belongs to a swimlane with multiple executors, each of the executors will have the specified number of days, hours, and minutes to complete the task.

 - Variable.
-Sometimes it is needed to complete the approval by a certain moment, for example, by the date when an employee has to get back to the customer with a reviewed document.
-By this time all the approvers have to either approve or reject the document.
-In this case, you can use a context variable of the date/time type to define the deadline for the approval task.
+Sometimes it is important that the user completes the task before a certain date.
+For example, an employee can specify the exact date before which others need to read the new internal regulations.
+By this day, all specified users should have read the document.
+In this case, you can use a context variable of the Date/Time type to define the deadline for the approval task.

-If the approval task belongs to a swimlane with multiple executors, and a variable is used to define the deadline, all the executors will have to complete their tasks by this moment, otherwise, the task will be overdue.
+If the approval task belongs to a swimlane with multiple executors, and a variable is used to define the deadline, all the executors will have to complete their tasks by this moment.
+Otherwise, the task will be considered overdue.

 The Interrupt field allows you to specify which path the process flow should take if the executor fails to complete the task on time.

-For example, let's say that the employee from the Legal Department didn't close the contract approval task on time.
+For example, let’s say that the employee from the legal department didn’t complete the contract approval task on time.
 The process flow will take the escalation connector and assign the next task to the CEO.

 Schedule in Calendar tab